OrdnaH/Global-Earthquake-Activity/README.md

 ## Summary (with links to my code and final results)

-* Using Leaflet and the USGS GeoJson feed, create a map that displays live seismic activity.
-After selecting a dataset and creating a basic map, Mapbox is used to tie in additional layers with the data, ultimately giving us our [map](Images/Earthquake_map_dark.jpg) .
+* Retrieve the USGS dataset using a jQuery/AJAX request.
+Then, use Leaflet to create a map to display the seismic activity.
+After loading the dataset and creating a basic map, Mapbox is also used to add in additional layers, ultimately giving us our [map](Images/Earthquake_map_dark.jpg) .

 ![Code_Snippet](Images/code.png)